rainlanguage/rain.orderbook/tauri-app/README.md

 ## Building

-To create a production build of your app:
+To create a production build, run the following command from the repository root:

 ```bash
 nix develop .#tauri-shell --command cargo tauri build